Describe an important river/lake in your country: IELTS Speaking Cue Card

 What activities do people engage in along the river Ganga?

 People engage in various activities along the river Ganga, such as bathing, performing religious rituals, and celebrating festivals.
-Many also visit the river for picnics, boating, and enjoying the natural beauty.
-The riverbanks are often bustling with life, especially during religious events.
+Many also visit the ghats for meditation and to enjoy the natural beauty.
+Additionally, it serves as a source of livelihood for fishermen and local businesses.

-How does the river Ganga contribute to the economy of your country?
+How does the river Ganga impact the local economy?

-The river Ganga plays a significant role in the economy by providing water for agriculture, supporting fishing industries, and facilitating transportation.
-Additionally, it attracts tourists, which boosts local businesses and creates job opportunities in the hospitality sector.
+The river Ganga significantly impacts the local economy by providing water for agriculture, supporting fishing industries, and attracting tourism.
+Many cities along its banks thrive on tourism related to its religious significance, which boosts local businesses and creates job opportunities.

 What measures are being taken to protect the river Ganga?